hemanth-07-11/Basic-React-Projects/Display name/README.md

 # Simple name display from the data.js file
-This is a simple page, where data from data.js is fetched and displayed - usestate project
+This is a simple page, where data from data.js is fetched and displayed - usestate was practiced well

 # Getting Started with Create React App